 Have you been injured on someone else’s property in Augusta, GA?
 Georgia law requires property owners to maintain their properties in safe condition for guests.
 Therefore, you may be entitled to financial compensation for your pain and suffering, lost earnings, and more.

-Hawk Law Group has represented accident victims and families in Augusta for more than 30 years.
+Hawk Law Group has represented accident victims and families in Augusta for more than 30 years in personal injury cases including premises liability, Augusta slip and fall accidents, vehicle accidents, wrongful death claims, and more.
 We are committed to giving you the best legal representation possible as we pursue fair compensation for your injuries.

 How Hawk Law Group Can Help with a Premises Liability Case in Augusta, GA

 After a serious accident, you will likely count on an insurance company to pay your medical bills and lost wages while you recover.
 But what if the insurance company blames you for the accident or minimizes the severity of your injuries?
 What if it refuses to compensate you?
 You need an experienced advocate on your side.

 Hawk Law Group was founded by Victor C. Hawk, a host of the call-in show LawCall.
 Our law firm has recovered tens of millions of dollars in our 30 years of practice.
 We want to put our experience and resources to work on your case.

 You can count on our Augusta personal injury lawyers to:

 - Listen to your story and give you the personal attention you deserve

 - Investigate your accident, with the help of experts if necessary